openstf/stf/README.md

 To update your development version, simply pull the repo and run `npm install` and `bower install` again.
 You may occasionally have to remove the whole `node_modules` folder to prevent NPM from complaining about version mismatches.

+## Troubleshooting

+### I plugged in a new device but it's not showing up in the list.

+There can be various reasons for this behavior.
+Some especially common reasons are:

+* USB debugging is not enabled
+  - Enable it.
+* USB debugging is enabled but the USB connection mode is wrong
+  - Try switching between MTP and PTP modes and see if the device appears.
+This happens fairly often on OS X but almost never on Linux.
+* You don't have the ADB daemon running
+  - Make sure ADB is running with `adb start-server`.
+* You haven't authorized the ADB key yet
+  - Check your device for an authentication dialog.
+You may need to unplug and then plug the device back in to see the dialog.
+* ADB hasn't whitelisted the manufacturer's vendor ID
+  - [Add it yourself](https://github.com/apkudo/adbusbini) or wait for the new version that removes the stupid whitelisting feature to be deployed.
+* Insufficient power supply
+  - If you're using a USB hub, try a powered hub instead (one that comes with a separate AC adapter).
+  - Even if you're using a powered hub, there might not actually be enough power for all ports simultaneously.
+Get a better hub or use fewer ports.
+  - Your device is too power hungry, can happen with tablets.
+Get a better hub.
+* Insufficient USB host controller resources
+  - On Linux, use `dmesg` to check for this error
+  - If you've only got 9-12 devices connected and an Intel (Haswell) processor, it's most likely an issue with the processor.
+If your BIOS has an option to disable USB 3.0, that might help.
+If not, you're screwed and must get a PCIE extension card with onboard controllers.

+### A device that was previously connected no longer shows up in the list.

+Again, there can be various reasons for this behavior as well.
+Some common reasons are:

+* The device ran out of power
+  - You can see the last reported power level in the device list, unless there was a lengthy power outage preventing the battery level from being reported.
+* Someone accidentally disabled USB debugging remotely
+  - Yes, it happens.
+* An OS update disabled USB debugging
+  - Yes, it happens.
+Especially on Fire OS.
+* Your PCIE USB extension card died
+  - Yes, it happens.
+* Temporary network issues
+  - Wait for them to be fixed or fix them yourself.
+* Someone removed the device physically.
+  - Can't help with that.

 ## Testing

 See [TESTING.md](TESTING.md).